tcew/nodes/README.md

 pyramid: run and edit "test.m" for routines generating nodes.
 Fekete and "approximate Fekete" nodes are also available as .mat files in /pyramid/precomputedNodes/.

-The above codes are built off of the book codes from "Nodal Discontinuous Galerkin Methods: Algorithms, Analysis, and Applications", Jan S Hesthaven and Tim Warburton.
+The above codes are built on the MATLAB codes from "Nodal Discontinuous Galerkin Methods: Algorithms, Analysis, and Applications", Jan S Hesthaven and Tim Warburton.

 All codes were run with Matlab R2010a, version 7.10.0.499.